 Different mediality of architecture-related archival sources

-Architecture-related archives normally show a spectrum of sources, that is richer than average.
+Architecture-related archives normally show a broad spectrum of sources, that is richer than average.
 This became clear in a comparison of recent projects of digitalization discussing various topical contents [2].
-Historical legacies of the architects Herbert Eichholzer (archive of the Graz University of Technology), Heinrich von Geymüller (archive of the Institute of Art History at the University of Graz) and Clemens Holzmeister (archive of architecture, University of Innsbruck) make it exemplarily evident that particularly the categorical order of image and plan source requires a specific treatment.
+Historical legacies of the architects Herbert Eichholzer (Archive, Graz University of Technology), Heinrich von Geymüller (Archive of the Institute of Art History, University of Graz) and Clemens Holzmeister (Archive of Architecture, University of Innsbruck) make it exemplarily evident that particularly the categorical order of image and plan source requires a specific treatment.
 Initially, we generally differentiated between image and text sources:

 Image sources are photos, graphics, prints, sketches, plan drawings or design drawings, etc. In general, they have to be described differently because of their imaging, rendering or instructing function.
-Plan and design materials can be both rendering and instructing and are either assigned to realised or not realised projects.
+Plan and design materials can both be rendering and instructing and are either assigned to realised or not realised projects.
 In the case of Geymueller’s legacy it made matters worse that such image contents are also a question of notional depiction and / or reconstruction projects.
 Among a wide range of different image sources, as it is the case with Holzmeister’s legacy, which encompasses 239 plan and design drawings as well as more than 9,000 original photos, the three archives mentioned above additionally contain different genres of text sources.

 Text sources are mainly represented by sketchbooks, notes and contemporary newspaper clips.
 The Geymueller case features a wealth of transcripts, excerpts, manuscripts, proofs, invoices, delivery notes, tables, and documents of correspondence like letters and postcards.
 This wealth is to be credited to the distinct research and publication activities Geymueller had undertaken.
 The notepads had to be differentiated between published and unpublished contents.
 Handwritten notepads and sketches cover an enormous amount of the overall more than 71,500 objects of Geymueller’s legacy.
 Some of them are significant because they include unpublished information.
 These notepads and sketches are, together with many plan drawings, an exception, because they comprise both figurative and textual semantics.